Results 9 - 16 of 46 results

 1876 - Horace Cox, 346 Strand - New Edition

-Fine example of the rare second edition of ‘the earliest comprehensive work on the technique of rowing’ which adds the wonderful albumen photograph of an elegantly calm Henley and has been expanded with alterations bringing it up to date with the addition of historical matter.
-The most important being the invention and acceptance of the sliding seat between the first edition of 1866 and this second edition of 1876.
+Fine example of ‘the earliest comprehensive work on the technique of rowing’, in the rare and improved second edition due to the addition of the wonderful albumen photograph of an elegantly calm Henley, it has also been expanded with alterations bringing it up to date with the addition of historical matter, the most important being the invention and acceptance of the sliding seat between the first edition of 1866 and this second edition of 1876.

 Brickwood is insistent on a good balance of work, diet, sleep and cleanliness.
 Breakfast of mutton chops or rump steaks, to which can be added some cold chicken or hot grilled fowl, an egg or two, lettuce or watercress, brown bread, and two cups of tea, lunch includes a slice or two of bread and butter and a half a pint of good sound ale, perhaps with a chop, dinner, being the main meal of the day is too large to list here, but should include a pint and a half of sound beer in the summer months, with a couple of glasses of claret, sherry, or port wine to finish it all off with.
 A glass of warm port wine or cup of tea without milk or sugar but with a teaspoonful of brandy is recommended between heats on race day....